Develop an effective sales team

 Guide

-As well as setting your salespeople targets for the number of sales you want them to make, you should set them activity targets.
-These are all the individual aspects of their day-to-day duties that your sales team will carry out as part of their jobs.
+Sales activities are all daily tasks and steps that your sales team carry out as part of their jobs.
 These activities should ultimately lead to sales.
-The theory is that if enough of these activities are carried out, they will significantly improve the likelihood of sales being made.
+The theory is that if enough sales activities are carried out, they will significantly improve the likelihood of sales.

 Activity targets might be:

-• Completed phone calls - ask your sales staff to record the number of calls they make that are completed with potential customers.
+• Completed phone calls - ask your sales staff to record the number of calls they completed with potential customers.

 • Face-to-face meetings - get staff to record the number of appointments they make with customers where they attempt a sale.